BasedHardware/omi/plugins/instructions/screenpipe/README.md

 This plugin integrates screenpipe with Friend, allowing you to:

-1. Stream your desktop memories captured by Screenpipe to your Friend device.
+1. Stream your desktop memories captured by Screenpipe to your Omi device.
-2. Stream memories from your Friend device back to Screenpipe.
+2. Stream memories from your Omi device back to Screenpipe.

 ## Get started: